Kevin Chang

 Majoring in Applied Mathematics

 Hi!
 Welcome to my page.
-I am generally pretty open-minded in terms of what I do, but some topics I am particularly passionate about are machine learning, bio-inspired/neuromorphic computing, and computational neuroscience.
-I’m interested in furthering my education in computer engineering, as well as potential positions in the tech industry.
+I am passionate about the intersection between neuroscience and machine learning.
+I’m interested in furthering my education in computer science, as well as potential positions industry.

 The best way to contact me is email: kevinchang@ucsb.edu